Pierre Hotel robbery: Aftermath

 Ali-Ben and his brother-in-law, Al Green, read in the newspaper about the stolen property recovered in Michigan and perceived that Nalo had tried to swindle them out of their share.
 They fled the country to somewhere in Europe, where they cherished their wealth for several years.
 Robert Comfort then fenced the jewellery to mobsters in the Rochester, New York Mafia.
 The mobsters kept the loot and when Comfort attempted to retrieve some of it, they nearly murdered him.
 Donald Frankos was supposed to receive $750,000, and was enraged that all he initially received was $50,000.
 Over time, Donald was given a total of $175,000, the same with Bobby G and Al Visconti.
 Sacco received about $2,000,000.
 Ali-Ben and Al Green spent most of their money in Europe.
 Robert Comfort ended up with $1.5 million and Samuel Nalo received his jewels that his friends had not stolen.

 Retribution

 Donald Frankos chiefly blamed Nalo for the rip-off and vowed to murder him.
 Samuel Nalo was subsequently murdered by an unknown gunman in 1988, but not by Frankos.
 He was also angry at his co-conspirators, Ali-Ben and Al Green, but Frankos knew that they too had been cheated by Nalo.
 Frankos also surmised that Robert Comfort had been muscled out of his share and gladly left with his life.
 Frankos would later murder both Ali-Ben and Al Green in 1981.

 The only survivor from the cast of the heist at The Pierre is Nick "The Cat" Sacco, who is currently in the Federal Witness Protection Program for an unrelated matter.
-Sacco is collaborating with the author, Daniel Simone, on developing a book about the Pierre Robbery.
+Sacco collaborated with writer, Daniel Simone, on a novel about the Pierre Robbery, The Pierre Hotel Affair.